 Applications are now open for a six month internship at Food Fairness Illawarra!
-Work six hours per week with our fantastic team to develop your communications and marketing skills, while helping to educate our community and encourage them to take actions towards a fairer food system.
+Contribute six hours per week to develop your communications and marketing skills, while helping to educate our community and encourage them to take actions towards a fairer food system.

 Food Fairness Illawarra Coordinator (Berbel Franse)